Basavaraj01/EAuction_Backend_Producer/Front_End_UI/README.md

-Please follow the below commands to this application
+Please follow the below commands to run this application

 1. npm install
 2. npm start